gakalmar/fibonacci-calculator-k8s/README.md

                     - more options are avalilable depending on the cloud provider you use (eg. AWS Block Store, Azure File, Azure Disk, Google Cloud Persistent Disk)
                 - `kubectl describe storageclass` -> for more details, use this command
                 - `kubectl get pv` `... pvc`-> list PVs or PVCs

+    - `Secret`:
+        - it's also a kubernetes object, that we can create, which is used to securely store information in the cluster (SSH key, password, connection string, etc.)
+        - in this case, we create it with an imperative command, instead of the declarative config file (because if we write a config file for it, the secret would still be legible from the config file -> this means that in the production environment we will also have to create this secret!):
+            - `kubectl create secret generic <secret_name> --from-literal key=value`
+            - `kubectl create secret generic pgpassword --from-literal POSTGRES_PASSWORD=postgres_password`
+        - To see what secrets have been created, use the follwing command:
+            - `kubectl get secrets` (it will not reveal the actual key-value pairs, just then `<secret_name>` under which the kvps are stored)